MaskedMatters/MDOTRED/README.md

 # How to Contribute

 To log an issue visit our [Issue Tracker](https://github.com/MaskedMatters/MDOTRED/issues) and use the corresponding tag so we can prioritize the issues.
 You can also contribute to this project by forking it and making a pull request at the [Pull Request](https://github.com/MaskedMatters/MDOTRED/pulls) page.
-If you are a frequent contributor to the project you can request to become a member by commenting with tag "reqmember"
+If you are a frequent contributor to the project you can request to become a member by commenting with tag "reqmember".

+# Installation & Usage

+We currently don't support other people installing or using this language.